ezz118/flappy-bird/README.md

   - Make a menu page and print instructions to players.
   - File input/output: It saves players' scores in "ranking.txt", and outputs the top 10 scores and their usernames if players want to do so.
   - Dynamic memory management: It uses dynamic memory management to sort the scores.
+  - Data structures for storing game status: It uses a struct Rank which contains a string and an int variables to store players' scores.
 - menu.h
   - Header file of menu.cpp
 - bird.cpp